manwar/perlweeklychallenge-club/challenge-279/atschneid/README.md

 }
 ```

 In Rust, I would have uses regexes again, but it is rather annoying to impossible to use additional crates (Rust's droll term for packages) in a standalone module, without going through a whole cargo setup, which I try to avoid here for simplicity.
 So instead I directly count the vowels in the string, one by one.
+I actually think this may have given a better solution, and at least a more interesting one *vis a vis* my Perl solution.

-I create a vector of vowel chars from the string "AEIOUaeiou".
-Then iterating over each char in the string, I check if it's in the vowels vector.
+I create a vector of vowel chars from the string `"AEIOUaeiou"`.
+Then, iterating over each char in the string, I check if it's in the vowels vector.
 I could have used a better data structure than vector for this, but it is short and should be fast enough.
 If the char is a vowel (in the vector) then increment the counter mod 2.
 In the end, if the counter is even mod 2, ie, 0 then the string is splittable, otherwise not.

 ## Conclusion

-Straightforward challenges this week and only one guest language for me.
+Only one guest language for me this week.
 I deserve to take it a little easy over the summer :-)